 I love going on a budget trip and I love coming back.
 But comments from some of my friends really piss me off sometimes.
 Have you ever heard any of those?

 When I was making the most money in my life, I wasn’t able to travel.
 Or sleep, or eat properly or have any sort of social life.
-I was overstressed, working 24/7 and usually too tired to think about traveling any further than to my bed.
-Getting a day off was a challenge and most people in similar positions would book expensive short all-inclusive trips and after return back to the office.
+I was so over stressed!
+Getting a day off was a challenge.
+Most people I worked with would book expensive mini all-inclusive trips and run back to the office, to earn more.
+No time to budget travel.

 You don’t need much money to travel on your own, you need time and energy.
 Money for budget travel can be saved with making a few changes in your life.
-Don’t buy the last model of i-Phone, maybe check out used clothes store, don’t go out for a drink and drink tap water at home once in a while.
+Don’t buy the last model of i-Phone, maybe check out used clothes store, don’t go out for a drink and drink tap water at home (as long as it is OK to drink) once in a while.

 2. You can budget travel because you speak foreign languages and I can’t.
 I would get lost and nobody would understand me.

 This one is one of my favorites.
 Almost every nation in Europe speaks its own language.
-I can speak a lot of English, some German and can recognize a sad amount of French words.
+I can speak a lot of English, some German and can recognize a sadly small amount of French words.
 In Italy, I wave my hands a lot and smile to people.

 I improved my language knowledge trough travel and working abroad.
 Before that, I used to do all my English homework and sometimes read an extra book.
 Today, learning languages can be free.
 Sign into Duolingo, visit a local library and borrow a language course.
 Check your area for local language exchange groups.